Hardblock-IMSE/EIPX-Smart-NFT/README.md

     event UserAssigned(uint256 indexed tokenID, address indexed _addressUser);

     /// @dev This emits when user and asset finish mutual authentication process successfully.
-    ///  This event emits when both the user and the asset prove they share a secret communication channel. event UserEngaged(uint256 indexed tokenID);
+    ///  This event emits when both the user and the asset prove they share a secure communication channel. event UserEngaged(uint256 indexed tokenID);

     /// @dev This emits when owner and asset finish mutual authentication process successfully.
-    ///  This event emits when both the owner and the asset prove they share a secret communication channel. event OwnerEngaged(uint256 indexed tokenID);
+    ///  This event emits when both the owner and the asset prove they share a secure communication channel. event OwnerEngaged(uint256 indexed tokenID);

     /// @dev This emits when it is checked that the timeout has expired.
     ///  This event emits when the timestamp of the SmartNFT is not updated in timeout. event TimeoutAlarm(uint256 indexed tokenID);

-    /// @notice This function defines how the NFT is assigned as utility of a new user if user is defined.
+    /// @notice This function defines how the NFT is assigned as utility of a new user (if user is defined).
-    /// @dev Only the owner of the SmartNFT can assign a user provided.
+    /// @dev Only the owner of the SmartNFT can assign a user.
 If asset is defined, then the state of the token must be
     /// "engagedWithOwner","waitingForUser" or "engagedWithUser" and this function changes the state of the token defined by "_tokenID" to
     /// "waitingForUser".
-If asset is not defined, set status tu "userAssigned".
-In both case, this function sets the parameter
+If asset is not defined, the state is set to "userAssigned".
+In both cases, this function sets the parameter
     /// "addressUser" to "_addressUser".
     /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _addressUser is the address of the new user. function setUser(uint256 _tokenId, address _addressUser) external;

     /// @notice This function defines the initialization of the mutual authentication process between the owner and the asset.
-    /// @dev Only the owner of the token can start this authentication process if asset is defined, This proccess provided that
+    /// @dev Only the owner of the token can start this authentication process if asset is defined and the state of the token is "waitingForOwner".
-    /// the state of the token is "waitingForOwner".
-The function does not change the state of the token and saves "_dataEngagement"
+    /// The function does not change the state of the token and saves "_dataEngagement"
     /// and "_hashK_O" in the parameters of the token.
     /// @param _tokenId is the tokenID of the SmartNFT bound to the asset.
     /// @param _dataEngagement is the public data proposed by the owner for the agreement of the shared key.